engity-com/bifroest/README.md

-# pam-oidc
+# yasshd

 ## Example

 In `/etc/pam.d/ssh`:

 ```
-auth requisite pam-oidc.so <options>
+auth requisite yasshd.so <options>
 ```

 Example for Google:

 ```
-auth requisite pam-oidc.so
+auth requisite yasshd.so
 ```

 ## References